 KUKA pursues a conservative financing policy with a balanced funding portfolio.
-This is essentially based on the promissory note loans issued in 2015 and 2018 with staggered maturities up to 2023 and a syndicated loan extended and amended again at the start of 2018 with a term until 2024 and a remaining extension option for a further year.
+This is essentially based on the promissory note loans issued in 2015 and 2018 with staggered maturities up to 2023, on a syndicated loan refinanced in 2018 with a term until 2025 and providing cash credit facilities and guarantee lines, and on an inter-company loan concluded with Midea in December 2019, also with a term until 2025.
 Two standard financial covenants (leverage and interest coverage ratio) have been agreed for the syndicated loan.
 KUKA monitors adherence to these covenants based both on the current figures and on planning.
-The covenants were complied with throughout the 2018 fiscal year.
-As at December 31, 2018, both covenants were well within the contractually defined limits.
-Beyond these financing agreements, additional financing options are available to KUKA within a factoring program.
-The ABS program that was still active as at December 31, 2018, expired at the end of January 2019.
-Please refer to the notes to the annual financial statements, "Financial liabilities/Financing", page 99 et seq., for comprehensive details of the promissory note loans and syndicated loan as well as the extent to which the agreed credit lines have been utilized.
+The covenants were complied with throughout fiscal 2019.
+As at December 31, 2019, both covenants were well within the contractually defined limits.
+Beyond these financing agreements, additional financing options are available to KUKA within the terms of factoring framework agreements.
+Comprehensive details of the financing instruments and the extent to which the agreed credit lines have been utilized can be found in the notes to the annual financial statements, in the section "Financial liabilities/Financing" (from page 102 onwards).

-KUKA hedges the risks from operations, especially currency risks, and risks from financial transactions with financial derivatives.
-Transactions in financial derivatives are only entered into for hedging purposes, i.e. solely with reference to and for hedging underlying transactions.
+KUKA hedges the interest rate and exchange rate risks from operations and financial transactions with financial derivatives.
+Transactions in financial derivatives are exclusively entered into for hedging purposes, i.e. always with reference to and for hedging underlying transactions.
 Whenever possible, KUKA AG is the central hedging partner of the Group companies, and it in turn hedges the Group's risks by concluding appropriate hedging transactions with banks.
 Internal guidelines govern the use of derivatives, which are subject to continuous internal risk monitoring.
-For a more precise description of our risk management objectives and the methods employed, please refer to the notes on financial risk management and financial derivatives, starting on page 101.
+For a more precise description of our risk management objectives and the methods employed please refer to the notes on financial risk management and financial derivatives, starting on page 104.